 You can also book a minivan or a tourist bus from the city to Hoi An which equally affordable if you are already inside the city.
 You can book your tickets via a local travel agent or online on websites like Bookaway.com or Baolau.com

 Where to stay in Hoi An

 Hoi An is a small town best known for its Ancient Town.
 Expensive hotels and resorts are rare.
-I will not suggest staying inside the Ancient town since there are only a couple of hotels available.
-Instead, book an Airbnb or a local hotel/hostel within one kilometre of the Ancient town.
+I will suggest staying inside the Ancient town since there are plenty of hotels available.
+You can book an Airbnb or a local hotel/hostel within one kilometre of the Ancient town.

-You will definitely be visiting the Ancient town at night; therefore it should be comfortable to get back to your accommodation.
-If you are visiting during the New Year or Tet (Vietnamese New Year), make sure you book a place well in advance.
+You will definitely be visiting the Ancient town at night; therefore, getting back to your accommodation should be comfortable.
+If you are visiting during the New Year or Tet (Vietnamese New Year), book a place well in advance.

-There are several affordable hostels available in Hoi An that you can book via hostelworld.com that start from around USD 7 per night.
-If you are looking for hotels, agoda.com is the best place for deep discounts around southeast Asia.
+If you are looking for hotels, agoda.com is the best place for deep discounts around Southeast Asia.
 A mid-range hotel will cost you around USD 30 per night or less and goes up from there.
 If you want to splurge more, below are some unique heritage-inspired resorts as well worth checking out.

 Hoi An Ancient Town